RLsys-Foundation/TritonForge/README.md

 ### Stage 2: Reinforcement Learning (RL)

-We then apply reinforcement learning using SMART to further improve the model's kernel generation capabilities:
+We then apply reinforcement learning using SLIME (our fixed and improved version) to further improve the model's kernel generation capabilities:

 <div align="center">